Lucasvmarangoni/notes/readme.md

 # Notes
 A simple app for taking notes.

-I created it using Claude.ai to record information and gather data during pentests or bug bounty.
+It was created to record information and gather data during pentests or bug bounty.
 However, it can also be used in many other situations.

 ## Key Features: